Building Fences (includes pools)

-The Building (Pools) Amendment Act 2016 came into effect on 1 January 2017 and requires all pools with a maximum depth of water of 400mm or more to:
+The Building (Pools) Amendment Act 2016 came into effect on 01 January 2017.
+It requires all pools with a maximum depth of water of 400mm or more to:

 - have a physical barrier that restricts access; and

-The Amendment Act repealed the Fencing Swimming Pools Act 1987 and inserted new provisions relating to residential pools into the Building Act 2004.
+The Amendment Act repealed the Fencing Swimming Pools Act 1987.
+New provisions relating to residential pools are now part of the Building Act 2004.

 Pool inspection process

-Swimming pool owners can choose who undertakes the three-yearly inspection of their pool: either the Territorial Authority (Local Council), or an Independently Qualified Pool Inspector (IQPI).
+Swimming pool owners can choose who undertakes the 3 yearly inspection of their pool.
+Either the Territorial Authority (Local Council) or an Independent Qualified Pool Inspector (IQPI) can do this.

-An IQPI is a person accepted by the Ministry of Business, Innovation and Employment (MBIE) as qualified to carry out the periodic inspections.
-MBIE has a list of IQPI’s available online and will add to it when more register.
+An IQPI is a person accepted as qualified by the Ministry of Business, Innovation and Employment (MBIE) to carry out the 3 yearly pool inspections.
+A list of qualified IQPI’s is available on MBIE's website.

-If your inspection shows that your pool isn’t compliant, you’ll have time to get it up to standard and we’ll keep in touch to make sure we can help you get there.
+If the inspection shows that your pool is not compliant, you will have time to get it up to standard.
+Council will keep in touch to make sure we can help you get there.

 You can read more about the Pool Safety Legislation on the MBIE website.